 A Student Picture I.D.
 Card is required for access to library check-out services, the Fitness Center, Tutoring Center, and may be required for some laboratory classes.
-After you have completed the registration process (new students must wait 24 hours), please come to the Student Picture I.D.
-Office or the Tech Mall, E-121 for the card.
+After you have completed the registration process (new students must wait 24 hours), please come to one of the two Student Picture I.D.
+Offices for this FREE card.
 You must present a valid government issued identification card.
-The office is in the Student Services Center, Building A-200, in room 202 next to Counseling.
-Every Cuyamaca College student is issued one Student Picture I.D.
+The offices are located in the Tech Mall (Room E-121, Business & Technology Building) and in Admissions & Records, at the One Stop, Room A-300.
+Every Cuyamaca College student is allowed one Student Picture I.D.
 Card while attending Cuyamaca College.
+Phone: (619) 660-4649.